MicrosoftDocs/sql-docs/docs/reporting-services/report-design/tables-matrices-and-lists-report-builder-and-ssrs.md

 #customer intent: As a SQL Server user, I want to learn how to use tables, matrices, and lists in Report Builder so that I can organize my data neatly by rows and columns when I design reports.
 ---
-# Tables, matrices, and lists in paginated reports (Report Builder)
+# Tables, matrices, and lists in Report Builder paginated reports

 [!INCLUDE[ssrs-appliesto](../../includes/ssrs-appliesto.md)] [!INCLUDE [ssrs-appliesto-ssrs-rb](../../includes/ssrs-appliesto-ssrs-rb.md)] [!INCLUDE [ssrs-appliesto-pbi-rb](../../includes/ssrs-appliesto-pbi-rb.md)] [!INCLUDE [ssrb-applies-to-ssdt-yes](../../includes/ssrb-applies-to-ssdt-yes.md)]